WellthCare

 Several federal regulations provide a framework for coverage, though they don't guarantee specific drugs will be covered.

-• The Affordable Care Act (ACA): Prohibits annual and lifetime dollar limits on "essential health benefits" (EHBs), which include prescription drugs.
-This is crucial for rare disease patients, as it prevents a plan from cutting off coverage after hitting a cost ceiling.
-However, states define EHB benchmarks, so formulary details can vary.
+• The Affordable Care Act (ACA): It prohibits annual and lifetime dollar limits on “essential health benefits” (EHBs), which include prescription drugs.
+That's important for rare disease patients because it prevents a plan from cutting off coverage after hitting a cost ceiling.
+But states define EHB benchmarks, so formulary details can vary.

-• ERISA & The Appeals Process: Employer-sponsored plans are governed by ERISA, which grants you the right to a full and fair internal and external appeal if a claim or prior authorization is denied.
-A well-documented appeal from your physician is often the critical step to securing coverage.
+• ERISA & The Appeals Process: Employer-sponsored plans are governed by ERISA, which gives you the right to a full and fair internal and external appeal if a claim or prior authorization is denied.
+A well-documented appeal from your physician is often an important step to securing coverage.

 The complexity and cost of rare disease drugs highlight systemic friction in the traditional PBM model.
 Opaque pricing, spread pricing, and rebate arrangements can sometimes misalign incentives, prioritizing cost over optimal patient access.
-This is where innovative benefit designs, like the Health-to-Wealth model pioneered by WellthCare, aim to create better alignment.
+That's where innovative benefit designs like the Health-to-Wealth model pioneered by WellthCare come in.
 By integrating the pharmacy benefit directly into a cohesive ecosystem (e.g., WellthCare Pharmacy™), the goal is to replace opaque PBM practices with transparent, cost-plus pricing.
-This structural redesign can remove waste and redirect savings-potentially into patient support funds or health-contingent wellness accounts-making sustainable coverage for high-cost therapies more feasible for employers and more accessible for employees.
+This structural redesign can remove waste and redirect savings.
+WellthCare, the first Health-to-Wealth Benefit System, channels those savings into tangible employee rewards — automatic retirement contributions and dollars for health-supporting products.
+Those savings could go into patient support funds or health-contingent wellness accounts—making sustainable coverage for high-cost therapies more feasible for employers and more accessible for employees.

 Actionable Steps for Employees and HR Leaders

-For employees facing a rare disease diagnosis, proactive navigation is essential.
-Start by obtaining your plan's Summary Plan Description (SPD) and the detailed formulary.
-Work closely with your physician to build a robust prior authorization request.
-If denied, immediately prepare an appeal with additional clinical literature and a letter of medical necessity.
-Also, contact the drug manufacturer; most have patient assistance programs and dedicated case managers to help navigate insurance.
+If you're facing a rare disease diagnosis, you need to be proactive.
+Start by getting your plan's Summary Plan Description (SPD) and the detailed formulary.
+Work closely with your physician to build a strong prior authorization request.
+If denied, prepare an appeal right away with additional clinical literature and a letter of medical necessity.
+Also contact the drug manufacturer—most have patient assistance programs and dedicated case managers to help with insurance.

-For HR and benefits leaders designing plans that must balance compassion with financial sustainability, consider these best practices:
+For HR and benefits leaders designing plans that must balance compassion with financial sustainability, here are some best practices:

 1. Audit Your PBM Contract: Understand the true cost and coverage criteria for specialty drugs.
 Look for clauses about formulary exclusions and “medical exception” processes.

 2. Evaluate Integrated Health-to-Wealth Models: Explore solutions that align incentives by tying preventive health actions to tangible benefits (like contributions to an HSA or pension) and integrating transparent pharmacy benefits.
-This can improve health outcomes and manage long-term cost trends.
+This improves health outcomes and helps control long-term costs.

-3. Communicate Clearly: Ensure employees know how to find formulary information, understand prior authorization, and know their appeal rights.
+3. Communicate Clearly: Make sure employees know how to find formulary information, understand prior authorization, and know their appeal rights.
 A well-informed member is less likely to abandon necessary treatment due to process friction.

-4. Consider Stop-Loss Insurance: For self-funded plans, ensure your specific stop-loss policy (especially aggregate and individual) adequately protects the plan from the catastrophic costs associated with rare disease treatments.
+4. Consider Stop-Loss Insurance: For self-funded plans, ensure your specific stop-loss policy (especially aggregate and individual) adequately protects the plan from the catastrophic costs of rare disease treatments.

-In conclusion, while coverage for rare disease drugs is generally available, it is not automatic or simple.
-Success hinges on understanding the intricate rules of your plan, leveraging federal protections, and diligently navigating processes.
-For the industry, the future of sustainable coverage for these critical therapies may lie in moving beyond traditional, fragmented benefits toward aligned, transparent ecosystems that reward health and reduce systemic waste.
+While coverage for rare disease drugs is generally available, it's not automatic or simple.
+It all comes down to understanding the rules of your plan, using federal protections, and working through the processes.
+For the industry, the future of sustainable coverage for these important therapies depends on moving beyond traditional, fragmented benefits toward aligned, transparent ecosystems that reward health and reduce waste.

 ← Back to Blog